-Disability Cornwall is a charitable organisation initially founded as the Cornwall Disability Forum (CDF) in 1997.
-We operate from offices based in Hayle, West Cornwall yet serve the whole county.
-Our user led charity was founded by a small group of disabled people who felt they needed a representative voice in Cornwall.
+We are a user led charitable organisation, initially founded as the Cornwall Disability Forum (CDF) in 1997 by a small group of disabled people who felt they needed a representative voice.

-The Charity was initially formed to provide this and to run Forum events which provided a platform on which disabled people could air their views and collectively have a stronger voice.
-Our work has developed over the years and now centres on managing community based initiatives.
+The charity was initially formed to deliver forum events which provided a platform on which disabled people could air their views and opinions, meet with each other and decision makers alike, and collectively have a stronger impact.

-We deliver a range of services, facilitate workshops, conferences and training events, all to further and enhance the disability movement in Cornwall.
-The membership currently stands at 400 individual disabled people and 60 organisations.
-Disability Cornwall had a formal Constitution that was adopted in April 1997 and was updated in 2003 and 2006.
-As of 11 November 2010 our organisation became incorporated and we became Disability Cornwall and Isles of Scilly Ltd.
+Our formal Constitution was originally adopted in April 1997 and was updated in 2003 and 2006 respectively.
+As of 11 November 2010, our organisation became incorporated and we became disAbility Cornwall and the Isles of Scilly Ltd.

 The Social Model of Disability

-(NB.
-In this document, we have used the term 'disabled people' because it implies that the environment and not the impairment disables the person.
+(We have used the term 'disabled people' because it implies the environment and not the impairment disables the people.
 Other people prefer 'people with disabilities' to 'disabled people' as it puts the person first.
-(Generally it comes down to individual preference.)
+Neither is wrong as it generally comes down to individual preference.)